-As most of the meals are included in the tour price (all breakfasts, 13 lunches and all dinners (except the last day when people are heading home) plus plenty of bottled water, there will be very little to spend on food.
-The meals not included in the tour cost will be quite inexpensive and ten dollars a day for food should be more than enough.
+As most of the meals are included in the tour price all breakfasts, 12 lunches, all evening meals except one, plus plenty of bottled water, there will be very little to spend on food.
+The meals not included in the tour cost will be quite inexpensive – allow about $10 for those meals you pay for yourself.

 In addition, all workshops, demonstrations, entry to monuments and museum, guides, drivers and taxis and some tips are also included.
 Click here for a full list of inclusions in the tour cost.